-On the AC Abogacía website there will be accesses to the directory for the consultation of CRLs and Certificates under the control of an application and protecting the indiscriminate downloading of information protocol from the URL addresses contained in the certificates themselves in the "CRL Distribution Point" extension.
+On the AC Abogacía website there will be access to the directory for the consultation of CRLs and Certificates under the control of an application and protecting the indiscriminate downloading of information.
+CRLs may be downloaded anonymously via http protocol from the URL addresses contained in the certificates themselves in the "CRL Distribution Point" extension.